jenkinsci/jenkins/README.md

 Jenkins is trusted by **millions of users** and adopted by **thousands of companies** around the world — from startups to enterprises — to automate their software delivery pipelines.

-Explore the [Adopters Page](https://www.jenkins.io/project/adopters/) to see:
+Explore the [Adopters Page](https://www.jenkins.io/project/adopters/) and https://stories.jenkins.io to see:

 - Companies and organizations using Jenkins
 - Success stories and case studies